![]() |

 This most perfect of all of the bladed weapons designed and used throughout history, NIHON-TO, "The Japanese Sword," lived and died with the Samurai class - that used them.

-Please Take Note: While this book
+Please Take Note: While this

-supports classically defined scholarship and Japanese appraisal methodology,
+Samurai Swords and supports classically defined scholarship

-I have included corolary treatments on certain historical events, legends
+treatments on certain historical events, legends and

-pieces.
-There are three writing-styles offered in this work.
-Descriptions
+treasure pieces.
+There are three writing-styles

-of the Treasure pieces are generally poetic, battles and histories are
+are generally poetic, battles and histories are curt for the

-curt for the sake of space and the technicals are pointed and clear.
+sake of space and the technicals are pointed and clear.

-The point of collecting and interest in this stuff is more than Art, more than history; the point is your exercising the mental capacity engage a universe of human experience and knowledge that is not found in common, or modern society.
-To know, to bath in and be enriched by the - artistic - historical - social - and intellectual experience of that world.
+The Point of It All The point of collecting and interest in this stuff is more than Art, more than history; the point is your exercising the mental capacity engage a universe of human experience and knowledge that is not found in common, or modern society.
+To know, to bathe in and be enriched by the - artistic - historical - social - and intellectual experience of that world.
 That's the point. |

-| In thanks
+In thanks

 Don Verwayen, my friend - For the loan of his ancient word processor and his kind encouragements.
 Makoto Miura, my friend - For the loan of reference and his constant support.
 Robert Edwards - For gifts, only friends give Elsie Mandot - For her very gracious support